 slowPrintI mentioned earlier

-So that’s about it i know this tutorial isn’t very good, but upvote if it helped you or if you like it.
+So that’s about it i know this tutorial isn’t very good, but I hope it helped you and you enjoyed it.

 Lastly, nothing is under copyright, so go on and copy paste!